SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Complementary Integration: DCPs work alongside existing SCADA systems rather than replacing them.
 In some cases, the DCP may replace the data acquisition service component of a SCADA solution, but there’s no need for wholesale SCADA replacement.
 The DCP vendor takes on the burden of integrating remote plant equipment into the overall DCP architecture remotely.

 Phased Implementation: Operators can phase DCP rollouts over time while maintaining existing operations.
-Due to the standardized plugin approach, DCP vendors typically offer fixed implementation fees rather than the variable scoped services project approach required by SCADA implementations.
+Due to the standardised plugin approach, DCP vendors typically offer fixed implementation fees rather than the variable scoped services project approach required by SCADA implementations.

 Independence Strategy: Continuing to use existing APM solutions while deploying DCPs as the primary OT data warehouse creates operational independence and strategic flexibility.
 DCPs’ open architecture and standards-based approach provide the foundation for maintaining vendor independence while accessing best-of-breed solutions across different operational functions.